 Tel: +34 93 259 6440

 Finding your lost property at Barcelona Airport is not a simple process.
 Tight security measures mean that you cannot simply speak to somebody face to face at lost property.
 If you have a Spanish-speaking friend it is worth asking them to help you out with speaking to the necessary people to find what you have lost.
-If not, then ensure that you persevere and do not let anybody let you feel as though the task is too great inconvenience.
+If not, then ensure that you persevere and do not let anybody let you feel as though the task is an inconvenience.
 If you are struggling to find help, speak to somebody directly at one of the Aena Airport information desks, located in Terminals 2A and 2B.